Understanding Clinical Trials

 What is a Clinical Trial?

-A clinical trial tests the safety and effectiveness of a medication, treatment, or medical device in people.
-Before this stage, treatments go through extensive laboratory and preclinical testing and must receive FDA authorization before being studied in humans.
+A clinical trial tests new medications, treatments, or medical devices in volunteer participants.
+Before reaching this stage, every treatment undergoes years of laboratory and preclinical testing and must receive FDA authorization.

 Making an informed decision